Harvard-CS145/load_balancing/README.md

 You are expected to submit the following documents:

-1. Code: The main P4 code should be in `p4src/flowlet_switching.p4`, while you can also use other file to define headers or parsers, in order to reduce the length of each P4 file; The controller code should be in `controller_flowlet.py` which fills in table entries when launching those P4 switches.
+1. Code: The main P4 code should be in `p4src/flowlet_switching.p4`, while you can also use other file to define headers or parsers, in order to reduce the length of each P4 file;

 2. report/report.md: You should describe how you implement flowlet switching and provide a detailed report on performance analysis as described above in `report.md`.
 You might include your findings and figure if you choose to explore different flowlet timeout value.